Staff and Contact Information

 DUPLICATION AND COPYRIGHT

-Photocopying is prohibited because of limited staff.
+Photocopying is prohibited.
 Researchers are allowed to use digital cameras, with the permission of the Head Archivist, as long as the following conditions are met:

 • Use of the device does not disturb other users, or the general quiet nature of the reading room (i.e. devices must operate in ‘silent mode’)